Marketing

 Doctors

-The HUT project is a unique scientific experiment bringing together thirteen university research laboratories, industrialists, and institutions around a common goal: to understand the uses of connected housing in the future and assess the impact of technologies and connected objects on everyday behavior and well-being in the home.
-Stemming from questions raised by researchers from various disciplines (hard sciences and humanities and social sciences), this project aims to put people at the center and reflect on the new perspectives offered by the technologies that are becoming part of our daily lives and our homes.
+The HUT project is a groundbreaking scientific initiative that brings together thirteen university research laboratories, industry partners, and public institutions around a common goal: to understand the uses of smart homes of the future and assess the impact of technologies and connected devices on daily behaviors and well-being in the home.
+Stemming from the inquiries of researchers from various disciplines (hard sciences and humanities and social sciences), this project aims to put people at the center and explore the new possibilities offered by the technologies that are increasingly becoming part of our daily lives and our homes.

-Organized within a consortium of thirteen scientific laboratories, seven partner companies (Nexity, Ikea, Oceasoft, Deliled, Enedis, Synox, Banque Populaire) and local authorities (Montpellier Méditerranée Métropole and FEDER REGION, CNRS, HUMANHUM, MSH SUD, the University of Montpellier Foundation), researchers are working in an interdisciplinary manner to explore and anticipate new uses and behaviors, while seeking to prevent and guard against ethical and practical abuses that could exist in the homes of the future.
+Organized within a consortium comprising thirteen scientific laboratories, seven partner companies (Nexity, IKEA, Oceasoft, Deliled, Enedis, Synox, and Banque Populaire), and local authorities (Montpellier Méditerranée Métropole and the ERDF REGION, the CNRS, HUMANHUM, MSH SUD, and the University of Montpellier Foundation), the researchers are working across disciplines to explore and anticipate new uses and behaviors, while seeking to prevent and guard against ethical and practical abuses that could arise in the homes of the future.

-We know what technology will enable tomorrow, but how these advances will be used is still unknown.
-To define the conditions for our well-being in the homes of the future, researchers are analyzing all types of data (locomotion, energy consumption, perceived acceleration of time, comfort, etc.) collected in an observatory apartment (equipped with more than 65 sensors), inhabited by a pair of students who have been replaced each academic year since 2018 (third year of occupancy currently underway).
+We know what technology will make possible in the future, but the ways in which these advancements will be used remain unknown to us.
+To define the conditions for our well-being in the homes of the future, researchers are analyzing all types of data (mobility, energy consumption, perceived acceleration of time, comfort, etc.) collected within an observatory apartment (equipped with over 65 sensors), inhabited by a pair of students that has been replaced every academic year since 2018 (currently in its third year of occupancy).

-In the medium term, HUT will move up a gear to study not just a smart home but a smart building, a connected residence with 125 student apartments (in partnership with Nexity, Studéa, and Montpellier Méditerranée Métropole).
-Four areas of focus will guide this new project: social, digital, and economic inclusion; well-being and living well together; sustainable development and ecological transition; and finally, data protection and security.
+In the medium term, HUT will scale up its efforts to focus not on a smart home but on a smart building—a connected residence comprising 125 student housing units (in partnership with Nexity, Studéa, and Montpellier Méditerranée Métropole).
+Four key areas will guide this new project: social, digital, and economic inclusion; well-being and community living; sustainable development and the ecological transition; and, finally, data protection and security.

 http://www.hut-occitanie.eu/